qzhang1/tendies/README.md

 # tendies

 Simple stock tracker dashboard.
-Practice project for learning react + redux + Material-UI
+Practice project for learning react + redux + Material-UI.

+Features:
+- Add charts to view historical and live market data for tickers within major US indices (S&P, DOW, NASDAQ)
+- Add 3rd party providers to view live market data.
+Also provide bar to show remaining request limits before hitting provider limits.
+- Add price notifications that will notify users when a certain stock has reached a specified price.

 # Backlog
+- [ ] Add ability for users to enter the existing request limits on provider instance.
 - [ ] Add TabPanel for tracking major indices.
 - [ ] Add TabPanel for viewing, adding, and deleting price notifications.
 (WIP)
 - [x] Add ability to delete chart from portfolio.